 - 1.1 Each year, the Council identifies what it needs to spend on Council services for the following year as part of the budget setting process.
 This process also involves the identification of provisional spending plans for future financial years.
 This ensures the Council's future spending plans are balanced against the funding forecasts for Government Grants, Council Tax and Business Rates revenues.
 These plans form part of the Council's Medium Term Financial Strategy (MTFS) which sets out a financial forecast for the period 2024/25 to 2028/29.
 The first part of this report focuses on the first two years of the MTFS period and at section 19 sets out a forecast for the final three years, 2026/27 to 2028/29. - 1.2 Members will recall that when the 2023/24 budget was agreed it included an estimate of the likely budget reduction requirement for 2024/25 at a net £10.2m and at a net £15.1m for 2025/26.
 However, as would be expected, these estimates have been subject to a constant review throughout 2023/24.
-This report sets out the current budget reduction requirement and how it will be addressed for 2024/25 using the 01 March 2023 position as a starting point. - 1.3 The PLGFS and associated funding announcements were received on 18 December 2023 and the forecasts for 2024/25 have been updated using actual funding information (where available) and the 2025/26 estimates have been revised using information in the PLGFS and the Policy Statement.
-These revised estimates are presented in this report. - 1.4 However, in addition to the cost pressures that were anticipated when the initial estimates for 2024/25 and future years were prepared, this financial year has seen an additional number of unforeseen financial challenges.
+This report sets out the current budget reduction requirement and how it will be addressed for 2024/25 using the 01 March 2023 position as a starting point. - 1.3 The FLGFS and associated funding announcements were confirmed on 05 February 2024 and the forecasts for 2024/25 have been updated using actual funding information and the 2025/26 estimates have been revised using information in the FLGFS and the Policy Statement.
+These revised estimates are presented in this report.
+The only significant change from the provisional Local Government Finance Settlement (PLGFS) is the allocation of an additional £2.3m to fund residential social care provision. - 1.4 However, in addition to the cost pressures that were anticipated when the initial estimates for 2024/25 and future years were prepared, this financial year has seen an additional number of unforeseen financial challenges.
 The challenges include: - a) Continued increase in costs and the number of placements within Children's Services - b) Temporary accommodation for the homeless - c) Increased costs of maintaining the Council's property portfolio - 1.5 When the initial 2024/25 MTFS was prepared, the impact of the issues presented at paragraph 1.4 were not foreseen and all have an on-going impact on the financial position which can only be estimated.
-As outlined in Section 16, the budget for 2024/25 will be supported by the availability of risk reserves that can be introduced if required during the year. - 1.6 The information in the PLGFS together with the other Government announcements has enabled the preparation of detailed budget estimates for 2024/25 together with the Administration's proposals for balancing the 2024/25 budget, including Council Tax intentions.
-An indicative budget for 2025/26 is also presented, highlighting that, should nothing change between now and 2025/26 budget setting, budget further reductions of £11.5m will be required.
+As outlined in Section 16, the budget for 2024/25 will be supported by the availability of risk reserves that can be introduced if required during the year. - The information in the FLGFS together with the other Government announcements has enabled the preparation of detailed budget estimates for 2024/25 together with the Administration's proposals for balancing the 2024/25 budget, including Council Tax intentions.
+An indicative budget for 2025/26 is also presented, highlighting that, should nothing change between now and 2025/26 budget setting, budget further reductions of £11.3m will be required.